- Relationship break up

-The Court aims to break the cycle of offending by treating the causes of that offending.
+The AODT Court aims to break the cycle of offending by treating the causes of that offending.
 It provides an alternative to imprisonment for people whose offending is being driven by alcohol and/or drug substance use disorders.

 The AODT Court provides an evidence-based, best practice treatment pathway that includes intensive monitoring, case management, drug testing, and mentoring.
-Sentencing is deferred while participants work through the programme, which includes regular court appearances to check on progress.
+Sentencing is deferred while participants work through the programme, which includes regular Court appearances to check on progress.
 The programme may take between one to two years to complete.

-The AODT Court judge may withdraw a participant from the programme if they don’t comply with the programme’s requirements.
+The AODT Court judge may withdraw (remove) a participant from the programme if they don’t comply with the programme’s requirements.
 At any stage, a participant can also choose to withdraw from the programme.
 In either situation, their case will proceed for sentencing following standard District Court processes.

 The AODT Court has adapted international best practice principles appropriate for Aotearoa New Zealand.
-For example, the programme includes the integration of Māori cultural practices into court processes, cultural advice and peer support.
+For example, the programme includes the integration of Māori cultural practices into Court processes, cultural advice and peer support.
 This approach has been shown to be transformative and achieve better outcomes for those taking part.

 In June 2019, an AODT Court Outcomes Evaluation Report was published: